 Turning cookies off

 Most web browsers allow some control of most cookies through the browser settings.
-You can learn more about doing this by visitng About Cookies Website.
-Doing so however may limit the functionality of our website.
+You can learn more about doing this by visiting About Cookies Website.
+Doing so, however, may limit the functionality of our website.

 Links to other websites

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.